 Sadly, many people are struggling with co-occurring disorders of depression and addiction.
 This dual diagnosis can certainly cause many negative effects on the lives of those who suffer from these disorders.
 Numerous individuals are in need of addiction and depression treatment here in Orange County.

 However, in order to truly recover from the addiction, it is important to treat the underlying depression as well, ensuring the person has the emotional tools they need to process those feelings without returning to drugs or alcohol.
-Northbound depression and addiction treatment in Orange County has the experienced and trained staff necessary to overcome your addiction and find relief from depression.
+Our Orange County depression treatment centers has the experienced and trained staff necessary to overcome your addiction and find relief from depression.

 What is Depression and How Do I Know if I Have It?